krssclaire/odin-recipes/README.md

 # odin-recipes

-This project has been suggested by The Odin Project Foundations course and is meant to make me acquire basic Frontend development knowledge, such as HTML (Hypertext Markup language) used for defining websites' structure and CSS (Cascading Style Sheet) for adding styles/designs of webpages.
+This project, part of The Odin Project Foundations course, is meant to practice basic Frontend development knowledge, such as HTML (Hypertext Markup language) and CSS (Cascading Style Sheet).

+The "design" folder contains additional images of the project designed via Figma, however the final result is not completely the same.

 Images credits:
 - Spaghetti Home --> Nork Photography (https://www.pexels.com/@norkphotography/)